Offa's Dyke Path South9 Days & 8 Nights 4.3 Read 6 reviews

 Activity Level & Terrain

-The Offa's Dyke Path South passes through such a vast amount of varying landscapes, rolling hills, escarpments, ridges, countryside, wooded areas, riverside trails and moors.
+The Offa's Dyke Path passes through such a vast amount of varying landscapes, rolling hills, escarpments, ridges, countryside, canal towpath's, wooded areas, riverside trails and moors.
 There will be long quite remote stretches, especially in the Welsh Marches.
 You will find that whilst there are not areas of very steep climbs that the accumulation of elevation gain and loss may prove tiring on some days.
-The most challenging parts of this section will be in the Black Mountains.
+The most challenging parts will be the sections in the Black Mountains and the Vale of Clwyd.

-The grade of this walk is moderate.
-Most walks are between 13 and 24km per day, but with average daily walking distance at 20km.
 You will be walking on a combination of terrain.
 The majority of the walking however will be on dedicated countryside trails.
 Sometimes you will walk on paths that are rooty and uneven and at other times they will be smooth.
+Canal towpaths are generally dirt trails but sometimes tarmacked.
+"Green Trails" will be part of the way too, so small roads usually with grass in the middle.

 The Offa's Dyke Path is well waymarked and should be relatively easy to follow most of the time.
 Navigation is also straightforward as you can use the Macs Adventure Smartphone App which has maps and the GPS tracks.
 Simply download the GPS tracks for offline use and follow the route on your phone with the assurance that navigation on this tour will be made simple and you cannot get lost.
 You will find more information on downloading the app in your Macs Adventure Account.